Walker-TW/Algorithm-Visualizer/README.md

 - The algorithm is then run with the nodes searched coloured in.
 - And then shortest path (found by the selected algorithm) drawn in a new colour.
 - The grid can then be reset (keeping the fences and start/end nodes) to allow comparison of algorithms.
+- Users can view benchmarking statistics for each run of an algorithm to compare against other algorithms using the same grid.

 ## Getting Started: